-- on production of satisfactory medical evidence (or if not reasonably practicable, a statutory declaration); - without production of medical certificate, to the extent of five days for sick leave and five days for carer's leave in any calendar year.
-In both cases, no more than three consecutive days may be taken without a medical certificate. - (b) Where practicable, an officer must give notice prior to the absence of the intention to take sick/carer's leave or otherwise notify of such absence at the first opportunity on the day of absence. - (c) Sick/carer's leave will not be deducted in respect to a public holiday that the officer would otherwise have observed. - (d) An officer who is medically unfit for duty or is required to provide care or support to a member of their family or household while on recreation leave, or long service leave and who applies for sick/carer's leave, shall be granted leave subject to satisfactory medical evidence being provided as soon as reasonably practicable.
-Recreation leave or long service leave will be re-credited to the extent of any sick/carer's leave granted. - 68.5 Effect of leave without pay
+- (a) Evidence may be requested after: - · More than 3 consecutive days of leave; and - More than 10 days without evidence in a calendar year. - (b) Acceptable evidence includes: - a certificate from a registered health practitioner; - a statutory declaration; and - another form of evidence approved by CSIRO. - (c) A certificate from a registered health practitioner may be used as evidence of a chronic condition for up to 12 months for both sick and carer's leave. - (d) Where practicable, an officer must give notice prior to the absence of the intention to take sick and carer's leave or otherwise notify of such absence at the first opportunity on the day of absence. - (e) Sick and carer's leave will not be deducted in respect to a public holiday that the officer would otherwise have observed. - (f) An officer who is medically unfit for duty or is required to provide care or support to a member of their family or household while on recreation leave, or long service leave and who applies for sick/carer's leave, shall be granted leave subject to satisfactory medical evidence being provided as soon as reasonably practicable.
+Recreation leave or long service leave will be re-credited to the extent of any sick and carer's leave granted.

+69.13 Effect of leave without pay

-Absences on leave without pay, which do not count for service, do not accrue sick leave.
+Absences on leave without pay, which do not count for service, do not accrue sick and carer's leave.

-68.6 National Employment Standards
+69.14 National Employment Standards